 Irregular or elevated heart rate.
 Cocaine is a stimulant that naturally increases the heart rate.
 During an overdose, the heart rate is raised significantly.
 The user may feel their heart racing or notice that their heart is beating irregularly.

 High blood pressure.
-Cocaine raises the blood pressure because it squeezes the blood vessels and makes them smaller.
+Cocaine raises blood pressure because it squeezes the blood vessels and makes them smaller.
 Not only does this lead to high blood pressure and heart rate, but also the blood vessel walls can weaken.

 High body temperature.
 The metabolism is awakened by the increase in body temperature.
 Unfortunately, some cocaine deaths have been linked to hot weather because the body overheats to lethal levels.